nize/json-log-viewer/README.md

 - **Real-Time Monitoring**: Tail mode for viewing log events as they are generated.
 - **Reverse Order Display**: Shows the most recent log events first.
 - **Log Format Flexibility**: Works well with any JSON log format, expecting at least `timestamp` and `message` fields.
+- **Password-Protected Logs**: Supports password-protected log files.
+View the source code to understand the encryption method used.

 ## Example Log Format